Boundary integral formula for harmonic functions on Riemann surfaces: Introduction.

 where we assume that for any point $z\in V$ there exists a neighborhood ${\cal V}_z\ni z$ of $z$ and a holomorphic vector-function $R(w)=\left(R_0(w),\ R_1(w),\ R_2(w)\right)\neq 0$ on ${\cal V}_z$ such that for $w\in {\cal V}_z$ the set

-To construct a vector function $R(w)$ satisfying \eqref{RCondition} we use the Bertini's Theorem (see \cite{Ha}) and choose vector $R(z)$ so that it satisfies condition \eqref{RCondition} at the point $z$.
-Then we will have this condition satisfied for $w\in {\cal V}_z$ in small enough ${\cal V}_z$.\\
+To construct a vector function $R(w)$ satisfying \eqref{RCondition} we use Bertini's Theorem (see \cite{Ha}) and choose the vector $R(z)$ so that it satisfies condition \eqref{RCondition} at the point $z$.
+Then we will have this condition satisfied for $w\in {\cal V}_z$ in a small enough ${\cal V}_z$.\\